 Thu 19 May 22

-The research power of the School of Law at Essex is highlighted by its performance in the Research Excellence Framework 2021 (REF2021).
+The research power of Essex Law School is highlighted by its performance in the Research Excellence Framework 2021 (REF2021).

 Essex is now one of the largest Law schools in the country and was ranked 3rd for research power according to Times Higher Education.

-REF2021 confirms the School of Law as a powerhouse of original, internationally significant and world leading research across a broad variety of legal fields, consolidating the position of Essex as a leading law school both in terms of research volume and research quality.
+REF2021 confirms Essex Law School as a powerhouse of original, internationally significant and world leading research across a broad variety of legal fields, consolidating the position of Essex as a leading law school both in terms of research volume and research quality.

 "I'm particularly pleased that more than one-third of our REF submission comes from early-career academics, which shows our commitment to inclusivity and nurturing of young talent."